allisynma/allisynma.github.io/_posts/2015-2-10-the-girl-with-the-dragon-tattoo.md

 ---
 layout: post
-title: The Girl With The Dragon Tattoo
+title: The Girl with the Dragon Tattoo
 class: blog--theGirlWithTheDragonTattoo
 permalink: /blog/the-girl-with-the-dragon-tattoo/
 ---